gzark1/KmeansWithHadoop/README.md

 - Hadoop: This implementation relies on Hadoop for distributed processing.
 You should have a working Hadoop cluster set up and configured.
-- Java: The MapReduce programs in this project are written in Java, so you should have Java Development Kit (JDK) installed.
+- Java:  In order to run Hadoop, regardless of the language used to write the MapReduce programs, you still need to have the Java Development Kit (JDK) installed on your machine.
+This is because Hadoop itself is written in Java and requires the JDK to run.

 ## Usage